Age of AI: Everything you need to know about artificial intelligence

 Anthropic

 After OpenAI pivoted away from openness, siblings Dario and Daniela Amodei left it to start Anthropic, intending to fill the role of an open and ethically considerate AI research organization.
-With the amount of cash they have on hand, they’re a serious rival to OpenAI even if their models, like Claude, aren’t as popular or well-known yet.
+With the amount of cash they have on hand, they’re a serious rival to OpenAI even if their models, like Claude and Claude 2, aren’t as popular or well-known yet.

 Stability